sauravgaursmith/file-path-resolver/README.md

 # file-path-resolver
 Resolves path to a file in a Node Js when we require a file.
-Documentation is in process.
-Please wait ...
-Thanks.

 ### Prerequisite
     * NPM : 4.0.2 or higher version